Franz Ignaz Beck: Fame in France 1757–1760

-After his sojourn in Italy, Beck moved to Marseilles, where he became concert master at the theatre orchestra.
+After his sojourn in Italy, Beck moved to Marseille, where he became concert master at the theatre orchestra.
 The exact date of his arrival in France is uncertain, but the performance of one of his symphonies in Paris in 1757 is documented.
 When Beck's Parisian publisher Venier announced the publication of Beck's Op.
 3 in November 1762, he introduced Beck with these words: Actualmente Primo Violino del Concerto di Marsilia.
 Between 1757 and 1762, all of his 24 symphonies were published in rapid succession by Parisian firms.
-At least seven performances of Beck's symphonies are known to have been given in Marseilles in 1760–61.
+At least seven performances of Beck's symphonies are known to have been given in Marseille in 1760–1761.

 Kapellmeister in Bordeaux 1761–1791

-In 1761 Beck moved from Marseilles to Bordeaux where he became director of concerts and was appointed musical director with the dramatic company of the Marechal Duc de Richelieu, which in 1780 moved into the newly built Grand Théâtre.
+In 1761 Beck moved from Marseille to Bordeaux where he became director of concerts and was appointed musical director with the dramatic company of the Marechal Duc de Richelieu, which in 1780 moved into the newly built Grand Théâtre.
 He also was active as organist and teacher.
 Among his more prominent pupils were Pierre Gaveaux, Henri Blanchard and Nicolas Bochsa.
 On 24 October 1774 he was appointed organist at St Seurin, Bordeaux, where his improvisatory powers won him admiration from the congregation.

 By the time he was settled in Bordeaux Beck's best times as a composer were all but over.
 Much of what he wrote there seems to have been either lost or destroyed by Beck himself.
-His greatest success came in 1783 when he travelled to Paris to direct the first performance of his Stabat mater in Versailles.
+His greatest success came in 1783 when he travelled to Paris to direct the first performance of his Stabat Mater in Versailles.

 As did many other composers, Beck wrote patriotic and revolutionary music during the Revolution, including a Hymne á l'Être Suprême.
 Nevertheless, in 1791 he got into trouble with the new authorities when through caustic remarks he openly ridiculed some overzealous partisans of the new spirit.
 He seems to have been a self-assured, proud and stubborn man.
 When he was subsequently put before a revolutionary trial in his nightshirt, he answered questions concerning his attitude towards the revolution with the exclamation: "What could I do against the revolution!?"

 Last years in Bordeaux 1791–1809

 Beck's fortunes declined in the aftermath of the French Revolution.
 Whereas in the year 1791 he was still able to pay his mother in law a pension of 400 Livres, a few years later he was barely able to support his family.

 In 1806 he sent the score of his Stabat Mater with a personal dedication to Napoleon – whether out of genuine admiration or in an attempt to ingratiate himself with the great Corsican is hard to decide.

 He died in Bordeaux at age 75.

 Beck had six daughters, two of whom died early.
-His only son was commander of a French corvette during the Napoleonic wars, and was held captive by the English for a long time.
+His only son was commander of a French corvette during the Napoleonic Wars, and was held captive by the English for a long time.